 \section{Second moment -- comparison to a classical criterion}

 There exists an extensive statistics literature on the random coefficient autoregressive equation \eqref{eq:AR_infty} in the case $p<\infty$, see for instance the book of \cite{Nicholls1982}.
-Here we consider autoregressive equations with a non-negative noise $B_t$ under assumption \ref{A1}, a setting included in the extension of \cite{Nicholls1982} due to \cite{tuan1986mixing}.
-The classical criterion \eqref{eq:nqcond} is necessary and sufficient for the stationary solution to have finite second moment.
-In this section, we show that this criterion, which makes sense for arbitrary non-homogeneities, is actually equivalent to the criterion from Theorems \ref{th:second_moment}.
+Here we consider autoregressive equations with a non-negative noise $B_t$, $t\in \Z$, under assumption \ref{A1}, a setting included in the extension of \cite{Nicholls1982} due to \cite{tuan1986mixing}.
+The classical criterion \eqref{eq:nqcond} is necessary and sufficient for the stationary solution to have finite second moment. {In this section, we show that this criterion is actually equivalent to the criterion from Theorems \ref{th:second_moment}.}